tsdmromer/tsdmromer/README.md

 - 🌱 I’m currently learning react and tailwind
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
-- 😄 Pronouns: stronger man 😎
+- 😄 Pronouns: strong man 😎
 - ⚡ Fun fact: ...

 <!---